logux/docs/1-architecture/3-solved.md

 store.dispatch.sync({ type: 'user/rename', userId: 380, name: 'New name' })
 ```

-A lot of complicated systems like live updates, Optimistic UI and conflict resolution works in Logux out of box.
+A lot of complicated systems like real-time, Optimistic UI and conflict resolution works in Logux out of box.

 ## Offline-First and Fixing Merge Conflicts